harleydutton/msort/README.md

 	* sync this metadata to google drive for use across devices
 	* some minimal UI that receives input when other apps are focused

-#Stretch goals
+#Things I might add
 	* machine assisted equalization (track volume)
-	* track plays as well as skips?
+	* track plays as well as skips
-	* non-shuffle mode?
+	* non-shuffle mode